alex-manis/se_project_express/README.md

 - Likes are stored as an array of user IDs.
 - The API returns updated item objects when likes are added or removed.
 - For list endpoints, empty arrays are returned when no data exists.
+- Authentication is required for all routes except /signup and /signin.